include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 and so-version will change in future upgrades.
 To build software using

-this library, invoke g++-libstdc++so_7
+this library, invoke g++-libstdc++so_7 instead of

 The LinuxThreads library is no longer available.
 LinuxThreads was deprecated in Fedora Core 4 and is no longer available in this release.
 The Native POSIX Threading Library (NPTL), which has been the default threading library since Red Hat Linux 9, has replaced LinuxThreads completely.